 - a message sent to them in confidence

-- a computer virus or attachment that can damage the recipients' computer
+- a computer virus or attachment that is capable of damaging the recipients' computer

 - chain letters or hoax emails

 - spam (such as unsolicited advertising).

 Students must never send, post or publish:

 - inappropriate or unlawful content which is offensive, abusive or discriminatory - threats, bullying or harassment of another person - sexually explicit or sexually suggestive content or correspondence - false or defamatory information about a person or organisation.